© Crown copyright 2020

 Changes in trading name or style, not involving the transfer of business to another legal entity, will not normally require a new customs warehousing authorisation.
 However, you should contact your supervising office to confirm whether the changes will affect your current authorisation.

 You can request a change to the terms and conditions of your authorisation, for example the area designated as the authorised location or type of goods to be stored.
 To do this you must contact your supervising office and provide details of the reason for the change.
-If it concerns an authorisation involving more than one member state, the customs authorities in the other member states may need to be consulted.
+If it concerns an authorisation involving more than one EU member state, the customs authorities in the other EU member states may need to be consulted.
 If your request is granted, we’ll normally confirm this in writing and you should attach the notification to your authorisation.
 If appropriate, we’ll issue you with a new authorisation.

 We can also change an authorisation ourselves without a request from you if we think it necessary to impose additional conditions or to meet any changed circumstances.
 Again, any such changes will be confirmed to you in writing.